-A key challenge states have faced in achieving full implementation of the Millennium Development Goals (MDGs) stems from a lack of integration of human rights into the MDG framework.
-For instance, the MDGs did not take into account the persistent inequalities faced by marginalized groups in development, and the implementation of the MDGs in many cases has undermined human rights by leaving behind these marginalized groups and further entrenching discrimination, leading to unequal development outcomes.92 Additionally, because the MDGs were only applicable to developing countries, those who were marginalized in developed states were not included.
-The MDGs also failed to create effective mechanisms or utilize existing systems to monitor and hold states accountable for their development commitments at local, national, and international levels.
-The human rights framework could address these problems by providing a set of agreed state obligations to guide state implementation and ensure accountability for human rights and development commitments.
+The primary challenge states have faced in achieving full implementation of the MDGs stems from a lack of integration of human rights into the MDG framework.
+In particular, persistent inequalities, a situation that affects the most marginalized because of entrenched discrimination, were not sufficiently addressed by the MDGs,94 and as the MDGs were only applicable to developing countries, inequalities that existed in developed states were largely ignored.
+The MDGs also failed to create an effective system of accountability for states or to utilize existing accountability mechanisms at the local, national, and international level to ensure implementation.
+The human rights framework could address these problems by providing a set of state obligations by which to guide states, measure progress, and hold all states accountable to human rights and development commitments.